beltoforion/osm-map-bundle/README.md

 for downloading the necessary tiles from a local tile server.

 ## Prerequisites
 The slippy map uses Open Layers with locally stored tile files.
-Before you continue you must have created those tiles.
+Therefore the first step is creating the tiles.
 Please note that you cannot use publicly available tile servers from the Open Street Map project for scraping the tiles.
 This is against their [tile usage policy](https://operations.osmfoundation.org/policies/tiles/).
 The script provided here will not work for that purpose.